pcubillos/mc3/docs/index.rst

 - Correlated-noise estimation with the Time-averaging or the Wavelet-based Likelihood estimation methods.

 .. note:: ``MC3`` should work for both Python2.7 and Python3!

+..
+Note::  Attention!, there was a bug fix to the snooker random walk,
+           where the posteriors were underestimating the parameter uncertainties as the number of free parameters increase.
+For those who have used version 2.2 with the snooker random walk, please update to the current version (v2.3).

 .. _team: